Nematic ferromagnetism on the Lieb lattice

-Apparently, a sole flat band does not exist in any realistic physical system.
+Apparently, a band structure containing only one single flat band does not exist in any realistic physical system.
 In all proposed model lattices for flat-band ferromagnetism, the flat band is always associated with dispersive bands, and the effect of their accompany is not fully understood.
-As a typical example, if the two composite sublattices of the Lieb lattice have the same depth, the flat band degenerates with the two linearly dispersive bands at the ${\bf M} = (\pi,\pi)$ point.
-On the other hand, in general cases where the depth of sublattice B is shifted from that of sublattice A by an amount of $V_b$, the flat band touches only one of the two dispersive bands at the ${\bf M}$-point, as illustrated in Fig.~\ref{fig-lattice}(d), leading to a quadratic-flat band crossing point (QFBCP).
+As a typical example, if the two composite sublattices of the Lieb lattice have the same depth, the flat band degenerates with the two linearly dispersive bands at the ${\bf M} = (\pi/d,\pi/d)$ point.
+On the other hand, in general cases where the depth of sublattice B is shifted from that of sublattice A by an amount of $V_b$, the flat band touches only one of the two dispersive bands at the ${\bf M}$-point, as illustrated in Fig.~\ref{fig-lattice}(c), leading to a quadratic-flat band crossing point (QFBCP).

 In this manuscript, we show that the ferromagnetic order is dramatically affected by the existence of the QFBCP.
 In the non-interacting level, the QFBCP is protected by the time reversal (TR) and $C_4$ rotational symmetries.
-When a repulsive on-site interaction is present, since the 2D density of state (DOS) is singular, the QFBCP becomes marginally unstable, leading to a spontaneous broken of the TR and/or $C_4$ rotational symmetries.
-We find that in the weak coupling limit the ground state is in a nematic ferromagnetic (NFM) order, characterized by a broken of $C_4$ point group down to $C_2$.
-The $C_4$ rotational symmetry will restore with increasing interaction, via a second or first order phase transition, depending on the value of $V_b$.
-Within a mean-field calculation, we further map out the phase diagram at half filling, and identify three phases including: (i) a semimetal with NFM order; (ii) a band insulator with NFM order, and (iii) a band insulator with conventional FM order.
-These magnetic orders have the potential to be realized and detected in cold fermions loaded in optical lattices with present technology.
+When a repulsive on-site interaction is present, since the density of state of the flat band is singular, the QFBCP becomes marginally unstable, leading to a spontaneous broken of the TR and/or $C_4$ rotational symmetries.
+At half filling, we find that in the weak coupling limit the ground state is a nematic ferromagnetic (NFM) order, where the spontaneous magnetization on sites 2 and 3 are different such that the $C_4$ rotational symmetry of the underlying lattice is broken down to $C_2$.
+The $C_4$ rotational symmetry will restore with increasing interaction via a second or first order phase transition, depending on the value of $V_b$.
+Within a mean-field calculation, we further map out the phase diagram, and identify three phases including: (i) a semimetal with NFM order; (ii) a band insulator with NFM order, and (iii) a band insulator with conventional FM order.
+These magnetic orders have the potential to be realized and detected in cold fermions loaded in optical lattices.